 What is the Connection Between RSD and ADHD?

-All of these factors can lead to feeling deficient, lacking, unworthy.
+All of these factors can lead to feeling deficient, lacking, and unworthy.

 Is Rejection Sensitive Dysphoria Only In ADHD?